Arrondissements of the Seine-Saint-Denis department: History

-In 1800 the arrondissement of Saint-Denis was established as part of the department Seine.
-In 1962 the arrondissement of Saint-Denis was disbanded, and the arrondissement of Le Raincy was created as part of the department Seine-et-Oise.
+In 1800, the arrondissement of Saint-Denis was established as part of the department Seine.
+In 1962, the arrondissement of Saint-Denis was disbanded, and the arrondissement of Le Raincy was created as part of the department Seine-et-Oise.
 The arrondissement of Bobigny was created in 1964 as part of the department Seine.
-In 1968 the department Seine-Saint-Denis was created from parts of the former departments Seine and Seine-et-Oise, and the arrondissements of Bobigny and Le Raincy became part of it.
-The arrondissement of Saint-Denis was created in February 1993 from part of the arrondissement of Bobigny.
+In 1968, the department Seine-Saint-Denis was created from parts of the former departments Seine and Seine-et-Oise, and the arrondissements of Bobigny and Le Raincy became part of it.
+The arrondissement of Saint-Denis was recreated in February 1993 from part of the arrondissement of Bobigny.

-In January 2017 six communes passed from the arrondissement of Bobigny to the arrondissement of Le Raincy.
+In January 2017, six communes passed from the arrondissement of Bobigny to the arrondissement of Le Raincy.